October 4, 2017

 Ah, the beauty of fall colors in the mountains.
 There is nothing like it -- anywhere.
 Most people have their favorite fall color haunts that rarely disappoint.
 I have my “go-to” spots as well.
 Whether you’re leaf watching consists of a quick scenic drive on a Sunday afternoon or a weekend stay amid the trees, we can agree that, when the conditions are right, autumn time in Utah is worth celebrating.

 For the casual leaf watcher, there are a number of locations all along the Wasatch front that simply drink up the fall colors.
 Also, many have a bonus activity attached.
-To help you make the most of your fall drive, the Forest Service has set up an automated foliage hotline at 1-800-354-4595 to help you decide where to go.
+To help you make the most of your fall drive, the Forest Service has set up a Fall Colors Website to help you decide where and when to go.

 Fall Leaves near Salt Lake City